 - Another way to make content creation easier is to use a service such as the Wayback Machine.
 This website allows you to take a look at how a given site looked in the past.
 You can use this feature to find out more about the content you are trying to replace, which will make it easier to create your own.

 After you have compiled your list of websites with broken links and created viable replacement content, you need to start reaching out to webmasters with an offer.
 And to do this, you will first need to get a hold of their contact information.
 You can do this manually by browsing business directories, “about” pages, Google My Business listings, and other sources of information or you can automate the process with link research tools.

 Once you got a hold of the contact information, you can begin sending out emails.
 Keep in mind that you shouldn’t explicitly state that you came across the website in question by attempting to do broken link building.
 Instead, present yourself as a neutral party that stretched across the broken link while browsing, and mention that you can offer replacement content if they are interested.
 You don’t want to come off as too pushy, as this will make it evident that your ultimate goal is SEO link building.

 Step #3: Sending out emails

 Since there is no guarantee that you will get a positive response, try reaching out to multiple websites at once.
 The more you reach out, the better the odds at finding a webmaster that is willing to redirect their broken links to your content.
 You can try creating an email template to speed up the process, but make sure that you modify each particular email a little bit – you can never be quite sure who is talking to who in the digital marketing industry.
-To speed up and streamline the process, you can use email automation software such as MailChimp.
+To speed up and streamline the process, you can use email automation software.

 Like any link building strategy, broken link building is highly dependent on the amount of work you are willing to put into it.
 We hope that our guide has given you some pointers on where you should be focusing your efforts while engaging in this underrated, but effective strategy.